canonical/cloud-init/doc/rtd/reference/datasources.rst

 Any meta-data processed by ``cloud-init``'s datasources is persisted as :file:`/run/cloud-init/instance-data.json`. ``Cloud-init`` provides tooling to quickly introspect some of that data.
-See :ref:`instance_meta-data` for more information.
+See :ref:`instance-data` for more information.

 How to configure which datasource to use